scality/Zenko/docs/docsource/Reference/introduction/https_protocols.rst

 HTTP Protocols
 ==============

-Zenko Enterprise uses HTTP protocols as defined by RFC 2616.
+Zenko uses HTTP protocols as defined by RFC 2616.
 REST operations consist of sending HTTP requests to Zenko, which returns HTTP responses.
 These HTTP requests contain a request method, a URI with an optional query string, headers, and a body.
 The responses contain status codes, headers, and